Tuchsanai/DevTools/Docker/Google Cloud/Lab01_Create_SSH key _GCP/readme.md

-To create an SSH key for Google Cloud Platform (GCP) with the username "tuchsanai" and save it in the current directory with the filename `mykey`, you can follow these steps:
+To create an SSH key for Google Cloud Platform (GCP) with the username "username" and save it in the current directory with the filename `mykey`, you can follow these steps:

 ### Step 1: Generate the SSH Key Pair